 This salad is appropriate any time, but certainly during the holidays and with any menu.

-It's interesting and delicious, and it is fun to tell people the name.
-(I say 'jeweled' because of the gritty sparkle on the sugared pecans, and gleaming crimson of pomegranate seeds.)
+It's exciting and delicious, and it is fun to tell people the name.
+(I say 'jeweled' because of the gritty sparkle on the sugared pecans and the gleaming crimson of pomegranate seeds.)

 This salad is bold and will serve a lot of people.
-The sturdy curly kale provides an earthy, mineral flavor, the pecans give needed nutty sweetness, pomegranate seeds are mini pops of tart, fruity juice, while salty nubs of goat cheese spike it all with creamy pungency.
-It really doesn't need much for a dressing, save for a fine drizzle of balsamic and olive oil whisked with a little Dijon mustard.
-However, poppy seed and honey mustard vinaigrettes are also delightful with this, if used sparingly.
+The sturdy curly kale provides an earthy, mineral flavor; the pecans give needed nutty sweetness, pomegranate seeds are mini pops of tart, fruity juice, while salty nubs of goat cheese spike it all with creamy pungency.
+It doesn't need much for a dressing, save for a delicate drizzle of balsamic and olive oil whisked with a bit of Dijon mustard.
+However, poppy seed and honey mustard vinaigrettes are also delightful with this if used sparingly.

 "This salad is best eaten the day it's made. to enjoy the kale and pecans at peak crispness."